Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it refers to a person who is skilled in a variety of fields or activities, typically excelling in multiple areas.
-The phrase evokes the image of someone like Leonardo da Vinci, but its figurative meaning is about versatile knowledge or skill, making it idiomatic.
+The idiom evokes the image of someone like Leonardo da Vinci, but its figurative meaning is about versatile knowledge or skill, making it idiomatic.

 Origin: